China vies to run U.N. patent office in bid for fifth leadership

 Chen described Wang as "highly competent" and stressed the country's commitment to cooperation on IP.

-Candidates have been showcased at cocktail parties and missions have exchanged "note verbale" with vote pledges in recent weeks, diplomats said.
+Candidates have been showcased at cocktail parties and missions have exchanged "note verbale" with vote pledges in recent weeks and lobbying continues on the sidelines of the vote, diplomats said.

 ($1 = 0.9556 Swiss francs)